 In 2000, Dr. Coye founded and led HealthTech, which became the premier forecasting organization for emerging technologies in health care.
 She previously served as Commissioner of Health for the State of New Jersey, Director of the California State Department of Health Services, and Head of the Division of Public Health Practice at the Johns Hopkins School of Hygiene and Public Health, as chair of the board of PATH and the American Public Health Associations, and on the boards of the American Hospital Association, the American Telemedicine Association, The California Endowment, and the China Medical Board.

 I have advocated for access to affordable care and better health for Medicaid ever since being Commissioner of Health in New Jersey, and then Director of the Department of Health Services in California, where I was responsible for the largest Medicaid program in the country.
 Through the lens of Medicaid, we see the spectrum of needs across diverse communities and individuals, and are the opportunity to bring better care through innovation.

-Patrick Conway, MD joined Blue Cross and Blue Shield of North Carolina in 2017 as President and CEO.
+Patrick Conway, MD joined Care Solutions at Optum at UnitedHealth Group in 2020 as CEO.
 Conway most recently served as Senior Executive in Residence at Optum.
 Previously, he served as Deputy Administrator for Innovation and Quality at the federal Centers for Medicare and Medicaid Services (CMS).
 In this role, he also held the position of Director of the Centers for Medicare and Medicaid Innovation (CMMI).
 As the most senior non-political leader at CMS, he worked in both Republican and Democratic administrations and is considered one of the driving forces behind the national movement to value-based care, with health care payments tied to quality and innovation.

 A respected leader, innovator, and clinician, Conway was elected to the National Academy of Medicine (NAM) in 2014.
 He is a practicing pediatric hospitalist and was selected as a master of hospital medicine from the Society of Hospital Medicine.
 Before joining CMS, he oversaw clinical operations and quality improvement at Cincinnati Children’s Hospital Medical Center, with a focus on improving patient outcomes across the entire multi-billion dollar health system.